Tsuzas/Macro-Tool/README.md

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is not licensed – see the LICENSE file for details or check https://unlicense.org/.

 ## Author